NatalieKilhamn/3d6constitution/docs/amendments.md

 WHEREAS the gaming tradition has a long history of a focus (or perceived focus) on combat,

-WE ACKNOWLEDGE that the rules we use to resolve combat situations will likely grow to be among our most complex ones, and that they a solid foundation and a lot of thought; furthermore,
+WE ACKNOWLEDGE that the rules we use to resolve combat situations will likely grow to be among our most complex ones, and that they require a solid foundation and a lot of thought; furthermore,

 WE PROPOSE as that foundation the use of hit points and the combat round.